KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 // -> a, b, c, d
 ```

 I think the code is self-explanatory.
-We loop through all items of the list: if it's not false, we append it then we return the new list.
+We loop through all items of the list: if it’s not false, we append it then we return the new list.
 Easy peasy!
 It would be even easier if Sass had a boolean converter operator (`!!`).
 Then we could do something like this `@if !!$item { $result: append($result, $item); }`.
-Unfortunately, we can't.
+Unfortunately, we can’t.

 ### Is symmetrical

-I don't think this function has any major usecase, but you know, just in case I added it.
+I don’t think this function has any major usecase, but you know, just in case I added it.
 It checks whether your list is symmetrical.
-It's based on my `reverse()` function.
+It’s based on my `reverse()` function.

 ```scss
 @function is-symmetrical($list) {